 Water is the mainstay of hydration, but you can and should provide coffee, tea, chai, low-sugar juice, milk, smoothies or aqua fresca throughout the day to make hydration more enticing for your loved one.

 3. Offer juicy fruits and veggies

 If your loved one passes on sipping a drink, consider offering a small bowl of melon balls instead.
-Fruit with high water content include watermelon, cantaloupe, grapes, kiwi fruits, unsweetened applesauce and citrus fruits.
-Vegetables with high water content include cucumbers, celery, lettuce and tomatoes.
+Fruit with high water content includes watermelon, cantaloupe, grapes, kiwi fruits, unsweetened applesauce, and citrus fruits.
+Vegetables with high water content include cucumbers, celery, lettuce, and tomatoes.